goblimey/go-ntrip/README.md

 includes the length of the embedded message.
 Each message starts with a 12-bit message number which defines the type.
 Apart from that message number, each type of message is in a different format.
-Fortunately, I only have to worry about a few types.

 This is a hex dump of a complete RTCM3 message frame and the start of another: